 Touching on many points we discussed earlier; the local council would have set up rules on how you can build an what you can.
 It would even decide what style and the color of the facade too.
 It might not always be on par with your interests.
 It would be a disappointment if you buy the property and realize that you could not build your dream house there.

 Call the council and find out as much as you can about the restrictions.
-Custom home builders Brisbane would have a good idea about these regulations that could throw some insight into the situation.
+Custom house builders Brisbane would have a good idea about these regulations that could throw some insight into the situation.

 Other than this, doing a quick check in with the neighbors and looking around about the nearby developments would give you an idea about the community there.
 Take into consideration, how much privacy you would get in and the proximity of amenities that would suit your lifestyle.
-Get in touch as one of our friendly team members will get back to you within 48 hours.

 Are you hoping to consult with a broker about your mortgage prospects?
 Get all the best leads on brokers and builders in Brisbane from Trustco.